marchah/CoinOps-LEDBlinky-Integration/README.md

 ## Usage

-- Start: double click on `plugins/ledblinky-integration/StartLEDBlinky.bat`
+- Start: double click on `plugins/ledblinky-integration/StartLEDBlinky.bat` (LEDBlinky will also start when you launch your any game)
 - Stop: double click on `plugins/ledblinky-integration/StopLEDBlinky.bat` (you can also exit it on the "minify" [idk the real name] taskbar)

 ## Options